White House Tours

-While it is certainly a one-of-a-kind experience to tour the inside of the White House, as can be seen, it can be an extremely difficult procedure.
-However, for those that would like an easier time of planning will find a variety of sightseeing tours that stop by the White House Visitor's Center.
-As with the actual White House Tours, visits to the White House Visitor's Center are also subject to last minute cancellation, though the booking process is infinitely easier, and with the tours you'll still be taken to numerous other popular sites in Washington DC to ensure that your plans are not completely ruined.
+While it is certainly a one-of-a-kind experience to tour the inside of the White House, it can be an extremely difficult procedure.
+However, those who prefer ease of planning will find a variety of sightseeing tours that stop by the White House Visitor's Center.
+As with the actual White House Tours, visits to the White House Visitor Center are also subject to last minute cancellation, though the booking process is infinitely easier, and with the tours you'll be taken to numerous other popular sites in Washington DC to ensure that your plans are not completely ruined.

 Tours Visiting the White House Visitor's Center

 The Old Town Trolley Narrated Tour offers hop-on/hop-off privileges for a flexible tour option that stops by the White House Visitor's Center.
 Aside from visiting the White House Visitor's Center, the Old Town Trolley Narrated Tour also makes stops at, or offers views of, sites including U.S. Capitol, Supreme Court, Lincoln Memorial, Veterans Memorial, FDR Memorial and numerous other popular landmarks throughout the DC area.